MarynaHaiduk/sql/README.md

 SELECT * FROM tableName WHERE column1="column value"; SELECT column1 FROM tableName WHERE column1 IN (value1, value2,..);`// a couple
 SELECT * FROM tableName WHERE id > 100 OR column1="column value";
+SELECT LTRIM("    SQL data        ") AS column_name;  // Remove leading spaces from a string SELECT RTRIM("    SQL data        ") AS column_name; // Remove trailing spaces from a string

 // patterns
 SELECT column1 FROM tableName WHERE column1 LIKE pattern;